 Where do hyenas live?

 Hyenas are widespread and found in most habitats.
-Spotted hyenas are found in all habitats, including savannas, grasslands, woodlands, forest edges, subdeserts, and even mountains up to 13,000 ft.
+Spotted hyenas are found in all habitats, including savannas, grasslands, woodlands, forest edges, subdeserts, and even mountains up to 4,000 meters.

-Tags: Benin, Botswana, Burkina Faso, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, East Africa, Southern Africa, West/Central Africa, Kazungula, Limpopo, Regional Parc W, Samburu, Virunga, Cameroon, Hyena
+Tags: Hyena, Benin, Botswana, Burkina Faso, Cameroon, DRC, Ethiopia, Mozambique, Namibia, Niger, Rwanda, South Africa, South Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Kazungula, Limpopo, Maasai Steppe, Regional Parc W, Samburu, Virunga, East Africa, Southern Africa

 View Africa | Habitat